 Hand over rapists to people, justice will be done: Nirbhaya's grandfather

-Ballia (UP), Dec 02: The grandfather of Delhi gang rape-murder victim Nirbhaya Monday said those guilty of such crimes should be "handed over" to the people to do "justice".
+Ballia (UP), Dec 02: The grandfather of Delhi gang rape-murder victim Nirbhaya on Monday said those guilty of such crimes should be "handed over" to the people to do "justice".

-In an apparent reaction to the recent rape and murder of a Hyderabad women on her way home from work, he suggested that such cases will come down if those arrested are shot dead in the street.
+In an apparent reaction to the recent rape and murder of the Hyderabad woman on her way home from work, he suggested that such cases will come down if those arrested are shot dead in the street.

 His remarks come on a day when some parliamentarians expressed similar sentiments.
 In the Rajya Sabha, Samajwadi Party's Jaya Bachchan said rapists should be "brought out in public and lynched."